IBM/mt-rag-benchmark/scripts/evaluation/README.md

 ### Generation Evaluation

 This is a standalone script to run the evaluation metrics reported in the paper.
-It expects as input a file in our generation format (e.g. `human/generation_tasks/reference.jsonl`) with a single prediction output for each task in the following format:
+It expects as input a file in our generation format (e.g. `human/generation_tasks/reference.jsonl`) which for each task also includes an additional new `predictions` attribute representing the generated LLM response for that task using the following format:

 ```
  "predictions": [